 When I was young, my cousin’s cousin came over from Indonesia to visit one summer.
 Upon meeting me, then a teenager, he declared me to be hancur.
 Hancur is an Indonesia word and has an array of meanings.
 In this particular context, it was used to describe something broken.
 It was not a nice thing to say.
 People with multiple backgrounds can have a view that might even be described as multi-faceted — layering mixed cultures, American identity, religion outside of the status quo and the perception of others.
 Such a viewpoint can lead to confusion, despair and the idea that one is never enough.
 I felt this way particularly during graduate school, despite my attending a program that had a cohort that was substantially diverse and in a very multicultural city.
 Graduate school can be an isolating experience for everyone, but I felt almost unwelcome, though I received my MLIS at my undergraduate alma mater.
 Little incidents, like hearing someone say there was too much of a focus on diversity in our program, having books knocked out of my hands as someone brushed past me, or facing glares in class from those that perceived me to be strongly prejudiced against the LGBT community, were flooring.
 The latter particularly disturbed me, as a relative had just come out to our family and I was helping my friend, a trans-man, acclimate to the area and to his physically expressed, postoperative identity.

-Added to that was my attendance at a professional librarian panel program, in which a known critic of Islam was invited to speak.
+Added to that was a proposed panel program at an annual professional librarian conference, in which a known critic of Islam was invited to speak.
 This panel was intended for an audience of ethnic and multicultural librarians as a representation of my community.
 By extension, it was meant to represent me.
-I felt even more unwelcome in the library field.
+Though the panel program ended up being cancelled, I felt even more unwelcome in the library field.

 Graduate school allows a student to develop skills and explore professional opportunities, but I found myself paralyzed into inaction.
 I entered the library field because of my interest and belief in the power of libraries.
 I wanted to provide information and dispel misinformation, not only in general, but specifically false impressions about any of my communities.
 I thought that it would be empowering for the public to see a person who looks like me working at the local level and to see that I was a normal person.
 I do regret not being more active, or more willing to advocate for myself during my graduate school years, but I was unwilling to share so much of myself with people whom I thought would not accept me even if I tried.
 It was much later though, with the help and support of a few good friends, and the recommendation of a professor to join APALA, that I was able to find my feet and my voice again.